 Our Work Week

-Because of the limited number of days (essentially 90 work days) in our summer season, all Within The Wild Adventure Company employees can expect to work a 10 to 12-hour day, 6 days per week.
+Due to the limited number of days (essentially 90 work days) in our summer season, all Within The Wild Adventure Company employees can expect to work a 10 to 12-hour day, 6 days per week.
 Please think of our experience as a “full-immersion” experience that requires you to be dedicated to the the values and mission of our lodge life.
 With one day off per week, it is possible to leave some camp settings for your day off.
 Often, many people remain in camp for the duration of their contract.
 If you choose to fly out (from Winterlake Lodge) or boat over to Homer (from Tutka Bay Lodge), there is a nominal fee for employee travel.

 We have plenty of fun and employees leave with new friends and lifelong memories.
 What we really need is a committed team member who can fully focus on the lodge and work at hand.
 This is not a good job for someone who wants to tour Alaska or have a great deal of private time.